nazdridoy/ngpt/wiki.md

 ## About nGPT

-nGPT allows you to seamlessly work with OpenAI, Ollama, Groq, Claude, or any OpenAI-compatible API to:
+nGPT allows you to seamlessly work with OpenAI, Ollama, Groq, Claude, Gemini, or any OpenAI-compatible API to:
 - Generate code
 - Craft git commit messages
 - Rewrite and improve text